 Molly Pitcher: Old Public Graveyard, Carlisle

-Molly Pitcher is the nickname given to Mary Ludwig Hays, who was married to William Hays, an artilleryman in the Continental Army.
+According to many historians, the stories associated with Molly Pitcher are actually a conglomeration of several women in the Revolutionary Era.
+Nonetheless, she represents the courage and bravery displayed by women during this time period.
+The identity of Molly Pitcher is mainly attributed to one woman: Mary Ludwig Hays, who was married to William Hays, an artilleryman in the Continental Army.
 She joined him at the Army’s winter camp in Valley Forge in 1777, and when her husband fell during the Battle of Monmouth, she took his place swabbing and loading the cannon.

 Gia Marie Carangi: Sunset Memorial Park, Huntingdon Valley, Bucks County